hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

  - startFromDate (option -rfd)

-As well, its possible to define some custom REST filter on run entity (see help page about "ALM REST API" to find more how to filter in REST API)
+As well, its possible to define some custom REST filter on run entity (see ALM help page about "ALM REST API" to find more how to filter in REST API)

 ------------------------------------------------------------------------------------------------------------------------
 Log files **************************************************************************************************************